Engineering dynamically decoupled quantum simulations with trapped ions: Multi-ion tests

 As shown in Fig.~\ref{fig:Fig4}, dynamical decoupling again greatly helps to preserve this state.
 This can be quantified with the generalized imbalance $\mathcal{I}(t)$, a spin-spin correlator reflecting the memory of the initial spin configuration \cite{Morong2021a}:

+$\mathcal{I}$ is a constant under the target Hamiltonian, while dephasing or thermalizing dynamics will both drive it towards zero.

-Fitting $\mathcal{I}(t)$ to an exponential decay, the coherence without dynamical decoupling is $\overline{J_0}\tau=4.2$, while with dynamical decoupling it is extended to $\overline{J_0}\tau=22.1$.
-Thus, addition of the decoupling pulses significantly extends the timescales accessible in this simulation, potentially improving the ability to resolve slow thermalization processes.
+Fitting $\mathcal{I}(t)$ to an exponential decay, the scaled coherence time without dynamical decoupling is $\overline{J_0}\tau=4.2$, while with dynamical decoupling it is extended to $\overline{J_0}\tau=22.1$, showing that the benefit of dynamical decoupling demonstrated in two-ion tests persists in a much larger system.
+Addition of the decoupling pulses significantly extends the timescales accessible in this simulation, potentially improving the ability to resolve slow dynamics.